sbasiramiri-blip/github-mcp-server/README.md

   - `project_number`: The project's number. (number, required)

 - **get_project_item** - Get project item
+  - `fields`: Specific list of field IDs to include in the response (e.g. ["102589", "985201", "169875"]).
+If not provided, only the title field is included. (string[], optional)
   - `item_id`: The item's ID. (number, required)
   - `owner`: If owner_type == user it is the handle for the GitHub user account.
 If owner_type == org it is the name of the organization.
 The name is not case sensitive. (string, required)
   - `owner_type`: Owner type (string, required)